ELeeAstro/mini_chem/README.md

 ### src_mini_chem_dvode

-Contains testing code the dvode solver
+Contains a standalone version using the dvode ODE solver (most recommended)

 ### src_mini_chem_dlsode

-Contains testing code the dlsode solver
+Contains a standalone version using the dlsode ODE solver (also recommended)

 ### chem_data